Sawom/Health_Care_Client/README.md

 ## ARS HealthCare

-**ARS HealthCare** is a robust and comprehensive healthcare management system designed to streamline communication and appointment processes between patients, doctors, and administrators.
+**ARS HealthCare** is a full stack, robust and comprehensive healthcare management system designed to streamline communication and appointment processes between patients, doctors, and administrators.
 The system incorporates cutting-edge technologies to ensure efficient and secure healthcare delivery.

 ---